tttapa/Control-Surface/doc/Getting-Started.md

 > or they might not need a channel.
 In that case, you just leave out the
 > optional parts that you don't need.
 > For example, a `PBPotentiometer` doesn't need an address number, just a
-> channel, so you can intantiate it as follows:
+> channel, so you can instantiate it as follows:
 > ```cpp
-> PBPotentiometer potentiometer = { A0, CHANNEL_9 };
+> PBPotentiometer potentiometer = { A1, CHANNEL_9 };
 > ```

 ### 5. Initialize the Control Surface

 There's a lot to be done in the `setup`: The MIDI interface has to be initialized, all pins must be set to the correct mode, etc.
-Luckily, the Control Surface Library handles most of it for you.
+Luckily, the Control Surface Library handles almost all of it for you.

 ```cpp
 void setup() {